rdo-infra/puppet-dlrn/README.md

 ####`release`
 This is the release name this worker will be targetting, in lower case.
 For example, 'mitaka' or 'liberty'.

+####`gerrit_user`
+This is a user to run Gerrit reviews for packages after build failures.
+If set to undef (default), Gerrit reviews are disabled for this worker.

 ## Limitations

 The module has been tested on Fedora and CentOS.